 - Cumin seeds – 1 teaspoon

 Peel and mash the boiled potatoes.

 In a skillet, heat the oil to smoking point, then set the flame to low.
-Add cumin seeds, follow immediately with asafoetida, finely chopped green chillies and onions.
+Add cumin seeds, follow immediately with asafoetida, finely chopped green chilies and onions.
 After a minute, add mashed potatoes and mix well.

 Set the flame to medium and stir at regular intervals, taking care to scrape the potato off the bottom of the skillet to avoid burning.
-Add coriander powder, red chilly powder and salt.
+Add coriander powder, red chili powder and salt.
 Mix well.
 Take the potato masala off the flame after two minutes.
 Let it cool to room temperature.

 Preparing the paratha dough: